 Here at Logicearth, we love scrolling content - it provides optimal viewing for our learners on all their devices.
 However, scrolling content can quickly become blocky if everything is the same width.
 Luckily, Evolve gives creators a few options to break up the content horizontally.

 Many components have both half and full width options, meaning you can have two components sitting side by side.
-If you look in the ‘behaviour’ section in the block settings you can also set the column width to ‘two-thirds left’ or ‘two-thirds right’ which gives you even more variation.
+You can also set the column width to ‘two-thirds left’ or ‘two-thirds right’ which gives you even more flexibility.

-Another technique we use sparingly is to centre a half width component, disrupting the vertical blocks and adding some white space to your page.
-What is exciting about this design feature is that it moves us away from the standard format eLearning and introduces a greater variety of engagement.
+Another technique we use sparingly is to centre a half width component.
+This disrupts the vertical blocks and adds some white space to your page.
+Adding some variation to your course design can make the content easier to read and a lot more engaging.

 Here are some mixed column layout examples.